Chuprijhara

-Chuprijhara is a village and a gram panchayat within the jurisdiction of the Jaynagar police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Chuprijhara is a village and a gram panchayat within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Chuprijhara is located at 21.9995°N 88.5420°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Chuprijhara had a total population of 11,738.

 Transport

 A short stretch of local roads link Chuprijhara to the Jaynagar-Jamtala Road.

 Jaynagar Majilpur railway station is located nearby.

 Healthcare

 Sri Ramakrishna Rural Hospital, with 30 beds, at Nimpith, is the major government medical facility in the Jaynagar II CD block.